statiagov/gesmew/guides/content/api/checkouts.md

   }) %>

 ***
-Please ensure you select a shipping rate for each shipment in the order.
+Please ensure you select a shipping rate for each shipment in the inspection.
 In the request above, the `selected_shipping_rate_id` should be the id of the shipping rate you want to use and the `id` should be the id of the shipment you are choosing this shipping rate for.
 ***

 ## Confirm

-To advance to the next state, `confirm`, the order will need to have a payment.
+To advance to the next state, `confirm`, the inspection will need to have a payment.
 You can create a payment by passing in parameters such as this:

 <%= json \
-  :order => {
+  :inspection => {
     :payments_attributes => [{
       :payment_method_id => "1"
     }]